eclypse-org/eclypse/docs/source/overview/getting-started/placement-strategy.rst

 Placement Strategy
 ==================

-In ECLYPSE, a :class:`~eclypse_core.placement.strategy.PlacementStrategy` defines how application services are assigned to infrastructure nodes.
+In ECLYPSE, a :class:`~eclypse.placement.strategy.PlacementStrategy` defines how application services are assigned to infrastructure nodes.
 Placement can be performed globally across the infrastructure, or separately for each application.

 Placement strategies are responsible for implementing the logic that maps application *requirements* to infrastructure *capabilities*.
 These strategies are executed during the simulation setup or runtime to compute service-to-node allocations.